 6. Don’t Add Skills that Don’t Apply to the Job Description

 When you’re filling in an online job application, it’s tempting to add as many skills as possible.
 Keyword strategy is a huge part of an online application so you want to follow a solid keyword strategy.
 Refrain from this bad habit and instead streamline your application.
-Only include skills that apply to the job description you’re submitting your candidacy.
+Only include skills that apply to the job description for which you’re submitting your candidacy.
 If you’re not sure which skills to include, try analyzing the job description for some great ideas.

 You should emphasize hard skills, awards, certifications, licenses, honors, and affiliations.
-If you’ve been feeling that gap with volunteer work, here is a list of skills you will definitely want to select from.
+If you’ve been filling a gap with volunteer work, here is a list of skills from which you will definitely want to select.